 Home equity lines of credit (HELOCs) are similar to credit cards, in that you can withdraw funds multiple times up to a certain credit limit.
 There’s one big difference, however: If you can’t make your payments, you could lose your home.
 That’s because a HELOC uses your home equity as collateral for the credit line.

-HELOC rates are typically variable but may still be competitive if your credit is in good shape.
+Interest rates on HELOCs are typically variable but may still be competitive if your credit is in good shape.

 5. Home equity loan